esogelola/Portfolio-1.0/README.md

 # Portfolio Website

-Portfolio website developed in PHP to demonstrate my skills and my projects, every project developed can be found on the website.
+Portfolio website developed in PHP with the [CodeIgniter](https://codeigniter.com/) framework to demonstrate my skills and my projects, every project developed can be found on the website.

 ### Check it out
 Server is live @ https://esogelola.com/